jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

+>The current total number of first round vaccinations represents to 7 people out of every 11 in the state of Ohio having begun their vaccination sequence.
->This is 0.0 percent of the population of Ohio.
+>This is 63.74 percent of the population of Ohio.

->Currently fully vaccinated (2 weeks past a second dose) are: 7,443,472 people, who received their second round vaccination on or before Aug 31 2022.
+>Currently fully vaccinated (2 weeks past a second dose) are: 6,898,880 people, who received their second round vaccination on or before Aug 31 2022.
->This represents 63.62 percent of the population of Ohio.
+>This represents 58.96 percent of the population of Ohio.

->Currently up to date with 2nd boosters are: 3,773,229 people, who received their second booster dose on or before Aug 31 2022.
+>Currently up to date with 2nd boosters are: 848,058 people, who received their second booster dose on or before Aug 31 2022.
->This represents 32.25 percent of the population of Ohio.
+>This represents 7.25 percent of the population of Ohio.

 ### Archival: Testing
 **These figures cannot be updated as Ohio Dept. of Health is no longer reporting testing data.**